Ultimate Chest Pre-Exhaust Workout for Maximum Gains

 Warm-Up and Activation Exercises

 This exercise mimics the pressing motion while emphasizing the contraction of the pectoral muscles.
-Another excellent option is the push-up plus, which involves performing a standard push-up followed by an additional protraction of the shoulder blades at the top of the movement.
-These activation exercises ensure that the chest is primed for work, maximizing the benefits of subsequent isolation and compound movements.
+Another useful option is the push-up plus, which involves performing a standard push-up followed by an additional protraction of the shoulder blades at the top of the movement.
+These activation exercises ensure that the chest is primed for work, potentially maximizing the benefits of subsequent isolation and compound movements.

 Pre-Exhaust Exercises for Chest

 As they lower the weights out to the sides in a controlled manner, they should focus on feeling the stretch in their pectorals before bringing the weights back together.
 Another effective pre-exhaust exercise is the cable crossover.
-This movement involves standing between two cable machines with pulleys set at a high position.
+This movement involves standing between two cable machines with pulleys set at a higher position.

 Incorporating Compound Movements